 As you can see, even after 5 years, the 0.20% interest savings account didn’t even earn as much as the 1.75% interest did in 1 one year!

-You just earned $900 in interest over 5 years in your emergency fund.
-Those returns definitely make it worth transferring to CIT Bank’s Savings Builder.
+You just earned $900 in interest over the course of 5 years in your emergency fund simply by transferring your savings to a new account!

 Benefits and Drawbacks of CIT Bank